M4V3R1CK07/rawg-clone/README.md

 This is a clone of rawg.io website which i made to implement my frontend knowledege.
 On this site you can search any game and find their ratings and platforms on which you can play them.
-This was made using HTML, CSS, React with typescript.
+This was made using HTML, CSS, React with typescript, Chakra UI and Bootstrap.